 Below are some tips to discuss with your healthcare team that may help you manage emotional changes.

 This may be easier said than done, but try to see things on the bright side.
 Start reminding yourself of anything positive in your life—favorite memories, movies, or even foods.
-Naturally, there will be gloomy days.
-Do your best to rise above them by actively seeking positivity.
-If you consistently struggle to stay positive, be sure to let your healthcare team know.
-Read how an Above MS expert contributor celebrates life with MS.
+Naturally, there will be gloomy days—and that's okay.
+But if you are having a hard time, be sure to let your healthcare team know.
+Read how an Above MS contributor celebrates life with MS.

 Your loved ones may not know how you’re feeling, but they will if you tell them.
 Don’t be afraid to voice your emotions and ask for help if needed.
 If you don’t feel comfortable speaking to a loved one, try expressing yourself in online forums or in MS support groups.